opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 ## Logging features: completing the training set

-With a set of features we want to use, we need to annotate the judgement list above with values of each feature.
+With a set of features we want to use, we need to annotate the judgement list with values of each feature.
 This data will be used once training commences.

 In other words, we need to transfer: